 For its services as sub-adviser, Newfound is entitled to receive a fee from the Adviser, which fee is calculated daily and payable monthly, at an annual rate of 0.04% of the average daily net assets of the Fund.
 However, as Fund Sponsor, Newfound may automatically waive all or a portion of its sub-advisory fee.
 See "Fund Sponsors" below for more information.

-Futures Trading Advisor - Fund and the Subsidiary
+Futures Trading Advisor

 ReSolve Asset Management SEZC (Cayman)